-Revisions to the T revisions to the ha SU Physical Therapy Student Handbook will occur as needed.
-Students will be notified of any indbook.
-Therapy Student I (print name), acknowledge receipt of the TSU Physical Handbook.
+Revisions to the TSU Physical Therapy Student Handbook will occur as needed.
+Students will be notified of any revisions to the handbook.

+I, \\\\\\ (print name), acknowledge receipt of the TSU Physical Therapy Student Handbook.
 I have read and understand all items contained in the document.
-I will abide by the rules ontained therein, including any revisions.
-Signature: Date:
+I will abide by the rules and regulations contained therein, including any revisions.

+Signature:

+Date: